Economic Development

 Los Alamos National Laboratory is a workplace that attracts, inspires, and develops world-class talent to ensure a vital future workplace.
 Diversity fuels our innovative, agile, and principled workforce which is essential to solving problems of global importance.

-Callout Total Employees
+6 Total Employees Data@2x

 Not including contractors. *Other NM: Chaves, Cibola, Colfax, Curry, Dona Ana, Eddy, Grant, Guadalupe, Lea, Lincoln, Luna, McKinley, Mora, Otero, San Juan, San Miguel, Socorro, Sierra, Torrance, and Valencia